 The best known contributions of the Group are those related to the research of alternative ozone-safe refrigerants and refrigerant mixtures, the development of advanced simulation tools, and the formulation of the SEER and HSPF performance descriptors for the test procedures of residential air conditioners and heat pumps.

-Novel Working Fluids for High-Efficiency HVAC&R Equipment Project—Concerns over global warming and ozone depletion will limit or phase out several refrigerants currently used in commercial and residential cooling and heating equipment.
-Consequently, the …
+Low-GWP Refrigerants for High-Efficiency HVAC&R Equipment Project—Concerns over global warming and ozone depletion will limit or phase out several refrigerants currently used in commercial and residential cooling and heating equipment.
+The environmental criteria …